RMITLibrary/easy_cite/README.md

 Easy Cite is a referencing tool developed by [RMIT University Library](https://www.rmit.edu.au/library).
 This tool aids in generating references using styles commonly adopted at RMIT University.
 It is licensed under [Creative Commons CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-This resource is derived from a work by [Swinburne University Library](https://www.swinburne.edu.au/library), based on an original work by [Griffith University Library](https://www.griffith.edu.au/library).
+This resource is derived from a work by [Swinburne University Library](https://www.swinburne.edu.au/library), based on an original work by [Griffith University Library](https://www.griffith.edu.au/library), with further development by Dr Lisa Cianci (Blackaeonium) and Jack Dunstan from RMIT Library Digital Learning.

 ## Features

 - Live reload and synchronization using `browser-sync`.
-- CSS preprocessing with `sass`, and minification with `cssnano`.
+- CSS preprocessing with `sass`.
-- JavaScript minification using `terser`.
 - URL parameter management and navigation with JavaScript.
 - Integration with PHP to dynamically generate content based on user selections.
 - Printing functionality for parts of the style guides.